Sir-Teo/wind/Readme.md

 - Average kendall's tau is 0.8603591286117944

+### Conclusion for these bump charts

-In general, across all regions, kendall's $\tau$ is lower is the afternoon
+- In general, across all regions, kendall's $\tau$ is lower is the afternoon
+- North Central Farms and West Farms have the highest average kendall's tau, while the South Farms have the lowest average kendall's tau.

 ## 95 percentile - mean (bias)